What's the recovery like for Semaglutide?

 Frequently asked questions

-How long until semaglutide starts working?
+How long until it starts working?